snowplow/snowplowanalytics.com/_posts/2020-04-06-introduction-to-marketing-attribution-with-snowplow/index.md

+## Next steps

+Once you have developed an understanding of what channels drive customers to your digital products, you can proceed with defining what activities you want to attribute - whether its newsletter signups, pdf downloads, product purchases, subscriptions, etc. This information can also be added to sessions as additional metrics, or flags.
+The resulting table can then be used as the basis for your various attribution models.

 ## Marketing attribution with Snowplow

-Data is driving more high-stakes decisions across companies and industries, and marketing attribution is no exception.
-As your user journeys grow more complex, it becomes less likely that siloed or one-size-fits-all commercial tools will deliver what you need to attribute and optimize your marketing spend accurately.
-Attributing credit to different events in the journey provides evidence of what is and isn't working, but without being able to take charge of your data to choose the attribution model(s) that reflect your customers' journeys (and their touchpoints), you cannot truly understand the real return on your investment.
-With Snowplow, you have that flexibility.
+Data is driving more high-stakes decisions across companies and industries, and marketing strategies are no exception.
+As your channel mix and user journeys grow more complex, it becomes less likely that silo-ed or one-size-fits-all commercial tools will deliver what you need to attribute and optimize your marketing spend accurately.
+Attributing credit to different events in the journey provides evidence of what is and isn't working, but without being able to take charge of your data to choose the attribution logic that reflects your customers' journeys (and their touchpoints), you cannot truly understand the real return on your investment.
+With Snowplow, you have that flexibility and control.